3 Golden Rules of Accounting: Unlocking the Secrets of Debit and Credit

 • Intangible Real Accounts: These represent assets that do not have a physical existence but have monetary value (e.g., Goodwill Account, Patents Account, Trademarks Account, Copyrights Account).

-• When a business purchases furniture for cash, the Furniture Account (what comes in) is debited, the Cash Account (what goes out) is credited.
+• When a business purchases furniture for cash, the Furniture Account (what comes in) is debited, the cash account (what goes out) is credited.

 Nominal Accounts: The Rule for Expenses, Incomes, Gains, and Losses

 Nominal accounts are temporary accounts used to record expenses, losses, incomes, gains incurred by a business during an accounting period.
 These accounts are closed at the end of the financial year, with their balances transferred to the Profit Loss Account, bringing their balance to zero for the next period.
+If you are exploring accounting nominal account structures, remember they track the “why” behind the cash movement.

 The nominal account rule is: Debit all Expenses Losses, Credit all Incomes Gains.
 This principle ensures that every financial event affecting profit or loss is systematically recorded.
+This is one of the 3 basic accounting principles that ensures neutrality in accounting standards.

 Let’s look at some nominal account examples: